-Reading aloud to a child is one of the most important things you can do as a parent, family member, teacher, or provider.
+Reading aloud to children is one of the most important things you can do as a parent, family member, teacher or provider.
 Beginning in infancy, children benefit greatly from hearing language and stories.

-Here are eight tips for reading aloud with your child:
+Here are eight tips for reading aloud with your children:

 - Snuggle up side-by-side in a quiet room with no distractions.
-Schedule reading time when you can focus on this special time between you and your child.
+Schedule reading time when you can focus.

-- Remember to read the title to your child and tell them the names of the author and illustrator.
+- Remember to read the title to your little ones.
+Then, share the author and illustrator names.
 Identifying the title and author is an important school readiness skill.
-Look at the cover and ask your child what they think will happen in the book.
+Look at the cover and ask your children what they think will happen in the book.

 - Read with expression!
-Let your child hear the excitement in your voice and make different voices for each character.
+Let them hear the excitement in your voice and make different voices for each character.
 Reading with expression encourages young children to join you in the story.

-- Encourage your child to become a part of the story.
-Before turning the page, ask your child what they think will happen next.
-When the words repeat on every page, stop reading and have your child “read” the words they know.
+- Encourage your children to become a part of the story.
+Before turning the page, ask your children what they think will happen next.
+When the words repeat on every page, stop reading and have your children “read” the words they know.
 Children should be actively involved in the story.

 - Read the same story again and again.
-It may be frustrating to a family member when a child wants to read the same book every night.
+It may be frustrating to a family member when children want to read the same book every night.
 When books are repeated, children will begin to recognize the words in the book.
-They will also be able to answer more questions about what is happening in the book.
+They can also answer more questions about what is happening in the book.
 Both are important steps for reading and school readiness.

 - Choose a variety of books to read aloud.
-Find books that feature rhymes, numbers, or letters.
+Find books that feature rhymes, numbers or letters.
 Move beyond reading only fictional stories.
-Reading informational text can be exciting to children who are hearing about topics that interest them.
+Reading informational text can be exciting to children hearing about topics that interest them.

 - Enjoy this time together!
 Show children that reading is fun by making it a positive experience.
 It’s OK if you don’t finish a book in one setting.
-If your child loses interest, change books or try tip 4 again.
+If your little ones lose interest, change books or try tip four again.
 If they’re still not showing interest, put the book away for another time.

-By reading aloud to your child, you are encouraging lifelong reading habits and teaching them important skills to be ready for school.
-Make a commitment to read aloud to your child every day!
+By reading aloud to your children, you encourage lifelong reading habits and teach them important skills to be ready for school.
+Make a commitment to read aloud to your children every day!